-Over the course of the salmonid smolt trapping program (1998-2011), 28 fish species have been confirmed; 17 species were captured in the 2011 enumeration program (Table 3.3).
+Over the course of the salmonid smolt trapping program (1998-2012), 28 fish species have been confirmed; 20 species were captured in the 2012 enumeration program (Table 3.3).
 While this species assemblage was similar to that previously reported from the study area (Elson 1985), there were several notable exceptions.

 Chinook, pink and sockeye salmon were considered extinct in 1985.
-Since 1998, all three species have been captured and confirmed.
+Since 1998, out-migrant fry or smolts of all three species have been captured and confirmed.
 Returning chinook, pink and sockeye salmon (e.g. mature pre-spawners) have been confirmed at the FRCC-ARMS hatchery broodstock fence (Table 3.4).